triton-inference-server/server/docs/models_and_schedulers.rst

 that means that the inference server can simultaneously perform inference for up to four sequences.

-The sequence batcher:
+Using the Direct scheduling strategy, the sequence batcher:

-* Recognizes when an inference request starts a new sequence and allocates a slot for that sequence.
-If no slot is available for the new sequence, the server places the inference request in a backlog.
+* Recognizes when an inference request starts a new sequence and allocates a batch slot for that sequence.
+If no batch slot is available for the new sequence, the server places the inference request in a backlog.

-* Recognizes when an inference request is part of a sequence that has an allocated slot and routes the request to that slot.
+* Recognizes when an inference request is part of a sequence that has an allocated batch slot and routes the request to that slot.

 * Recognizes when an inference request is part of a sequence that is in the backlog and places the request in the backlog.

 * Recognizes when the last inference request in a sequence has been completed.
-The slot occupied by that sequence is immediately reallocated to a sequence in the backlog, or freed for a future sequence if there is no backlog.
+The batch slot occupied by that sequence is immediately reallocated to a sequence in the backlog, or freed for a future sequence if there is no backlog.

-The following figure shows how multiple sequences are scheduled onto the model instances.
+The following figure shows how multiple sequences are scheduled onto the model instances using the Direct scheduling strategy.
 On the left the figure shows several sequences of requests arriving at the inference server.
 Each sequence could be made up of any number of inference requests and those individual inference requests could arrive in any order relative to inference requests in other sequences, except that the execution order shown on the right assumes that the first inference request of sequence 0 arrives before any inference request in sequences 1-5, the first inference request of sequence 1 arrives before any inference request in sequences 2-5, etc.

 The right of the figure shows how the inference request sequences are scheduled onto the model instances over time.

 .. image:: images/sequence_example1.png

-For a stateful model to configure the sequence batcher, the model must accept two input tensors that the inference server uses to communicate with the model.
-The control_input section of the sequence batcher configuration indicates how the model exposes the tensors.

-* **Start**: The start input tensor is specified using CONTROL_SEQUENCE_START in the configuration.
-The example configuration indicates that the model has an input tensor called START with a 32-bit floating point data-type.
-The inference server will define this tensor when executing an inference on the model.
-The tensor provided by the inference server will be 1-dimensional with size equal to the batch-size.
-Each element in the tensor indicates if the sequence in the corresponding slot is starting or not.
-In the example configuration, fp32_false_true indicates that a sequence start is indicated by tensor element equal to 1, and non-start is indicated by tensor element equal to 0.

-* **Ready**: The ready input tensor is specified using CONTROL_SEQUENCE_READY in the configuration.
-The example configuration indicates that the model has an input tensor called READY with a 32-bit floating point data-type.
-The inference server will define this tensor when executing an inference on the model.
-The tensor provided by the inference server will be 1-dimensional with size equal to the batch-size.
-Each element in the tensor indicates if the sequence in the corresponding slot has an inference request ready for inference.
-In the example configuration, fp32_false_true indicates that a sequence ready is indicated by tensor element equal to 1, and non-start is indicated by tensor element equal to 0.

-The following figure shows the inference server uses the control input tensors to communicate with the model.
-The figure shows two sequences assigned to the two slots in a model instance.
+The following figure shows the sequence batcher uses the control input tensors to communicate with the model.
+The figure shows two sequences assigned to the two batch slots in a model instance.
 Inference requests for each sequence arrive over time.
 The START and READY rows show the input tensor values used for each execution of the model.
 Over time the following happens:

 * The first request arrives for the sequence in slot0.
 Assuming the model instance is not already executing an inference, the sequence